 It would be a few more decades after the end of WWII, and would require the efforts of many more generations of progressive women and like-minded men, before Australian women would achieve equal pay entitlements and their employment rights would be enshrined in legislation like the Sex Discrimination Act.
 Even today, equal pay and women’s rights remain topical issues.
 But for all the battles yet to be fought, it is undeniable that the ingenuity, guts and resilience demonstrated by women during WWII impacted the course of history for the millions of Australians that followed in their footsteps.

-In this year marking the 75th anniversary of the end of WWII, we salute those women and thank them for the service they did for the nation, then and now.
+Over 77 years since the end of WWII, we salute those women and thank them for the service they did for the nation, then and now.
 When asked, “what can a woman do?” they answered, not by doing a “man’s job” but by doing their jobs and doing them as only they could.